aarontabuchi/prettywiki/README.md

 ## Project and Technologies

-PrettyWiki uses a [Google](google.com){:target="_blank"}
-<a href="http://google.com" target="_blank">external link</a> styled search page connected to wikipedia's API.
-It then takes users to a [Medium](medium.com){:target="_blank"} styled article page for easy reading.
+[PrettyWiki](prettywiki.netlify.app) uses a [Google](https://www.google.com) styled search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.
+Following a search result then takes users to the wiki article, but styled like [Medium](https://www.medium.com)(a popular online publishing platform).

-React is used for fast, reusable compenents.
+[React](https://www.reactjs.org) is used for fast, reusable compenents.

-Next.js is used for handling the dynamic routing of the search results to their own page.
+[Next.js](https://www.nextjs.org) is used for handling the dynamic routing of the search results to their own page.